liuwuliuyun/tf-mcp-server/README.md

 ```

 #### Azure Policy Validation
-Conftest validation now operates on Terraform workspaces or plan files.
-Save your configuration to disk (for example, using `run_terraform_command` or aztfexport) and point the tools at those files:
+Conftest validation operates on Terraform workspaces or plan files.
+Save your configuration to disk (for example, using aztfexport or manual edits) and point the tools at those files.
+You can use `run_terraform_command` to run Terraform inside that workspace for init/plan/apply steps:

 ```python
 # Validate Terraform files in a workspace folder (works with aztfexport folders)